ongres/stackgres/doc/content/en/04-administration-guide/04-configuration/03-connection-pooling/01-pooling-admin-internal-stats/_index.md

 ## Accessing the Pooling Admin console

 PgBouncer includes an admin database-style connection for getting valuable information about the pool stats, like counters, aggregations, client and server connection, etc. Those values are critical to be understood for a production alike environment.

-Access the console through container socket and `pgbouncer` (this is not a database user) user:
+Access the console through container socket and `pgbouncer` user (this user is only available when connecting directly to pgbouncer through socket):

 ```
 kubectl exec -it  -c postgres-util test-0 -- psql  -p 6432 -d pgbouncer pgbouncer